Thu 30 Jun 2016

 Gently wash the chives and trim the bloom heads of the stalks as well as any dry bottoms.
 Pat the chives dry and place in the food pan.

 After about 20 minutes, you’re ready to remove the chives and start on the next batch.
-Once the smoking process is finished, starting thinking of all the uses for this flavorful herb.
+Once the smoking process is finished, starting thinking of all the uses for this flavorful smoked herb.
 Be sure to check out our recipe postings to give you inspiration.
+Please try using our stove top smoked chives technique on this seasonal herb for a wonderful smokey flavor.